lamaxko/Pairs-Trading-Strategy/README.md

 # Pairs Trading Strategy

-This repository implements and backtest Distance, Cointegration, and Copulas Pairs Trading Strategies.
+This repository implements and backtests Distance, Cointegration, and Copulas Pairs Trading Strategies.
+The strategies are separated into distinct methods, each located in its respective folder within the `Methods` directory.

 ## Installation